volfyd/leif-huhn-resume/leifhuhn.md

 Professional Summary
 --------------------

-Site-reliability engineer with over 18 years of experience in a wide variety of technologies and platforms.
-Particular strengths in managing large Elasticsearch, HBase/Hadoop, and customer facing web apps in AWS and other clouds.
+Site-reliability engineer with over 19 years of experience in a wide variety of technologies and platforms.
+Strengths in managing Elasticsearch, HBase/Hadoop, and customer facing web apps in Kubernetes, AWS EC2, and other clouds.
 Strong programming skills and experience with large codebases.

 Professional Experience
 -----------------------

-### **Senior Lead Software Developer**        2015 – Present
+### **Senior Lead Software Developer**        2015 – 2019
-   CenturyLink Cloud -- REMOTE Bellevue, WA and St. Louis, MO
+   CenturyLink Cloud -- REMOTE Bellevue, WA / St. Louis, MO

  * Managed cloud services in both AWS and CenturyLink cloud.